dunxen/bolts/02-peer-protocol.md

 #### Rationale

-A peer sends their `tx_signatures` as soon as they have received a valid `commitment_signed` message.
+A peer sends their `tx_signatures` after receiving a valid `commitment_signed` message, following the order specified in the [`tx_signatures` section](#the-tx_signatures-message).

-The channel should be preemptively closed in the case where a peer provides valid witness data that causes their paid feerate to fall beneath the `open_channel2.funding_feerate_perkw` rate.
-This penalizes the peer for underpayment of fees.
+In the case where a peer provides valid witness data that causes their paid feerate to fall beneath the `open_channel2.funding_feerate_perkw`, the protocol should be aborted and the channel should be double-spent when there is a productive opportunity to do so.
+This should disincentivize peers from underpaying fees.

 ### Fee bumping: `tx_init_rbf` and `tx_ack_rbf`